Ybalrid/plugin/README.md

 ## principle

-Givein a program (called Host program) that want to load code from a dynamic library (called Plugin library) without any build time dependancy beside an interface definition, this library permit you to do so, really simply by doing the following:
+Given a program (called Host program) that want to load code from a dynamic library (called Plugin library) without any build time dependency beside an interface definition, this library permit you to do so, really simply by doing the following:

-Host program instanciate a `plugin_manager` object
+Host program instantiate a `plugin_manager` object

 Host program and Plugin library share an interface that derive from `plugin`

-Plugin library implements the interface mentionned above, and give a *single exported function* that create an object of that type on the heap and return a pointer.
+Plugin library implements the interface mentioned above, and give a *single exported function* that create an object of that type on the heap and return a pointer.

 `plugin_manager` load the library via it's name in an os defined way.
 It then can access that function and create a `plugin` object from it, and automatically manages it's lifetime.
 It returns to you a plugin object that you can trust is an instance of the plugin interface, and recast.